Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 This article features a Greece travel itinerary to suit every taste.
 There is something for you here, whether you want to simply lounge around on the pristine beaches of idyllic islands, or you are eager for adventure and exploration.

 Greece Itinerary Highlights

-- Visiting Athens, the birthplace of modern civilisation and seeing world famous archaeological sites such as the acropolis.
+- Visiting Athens, the birthplace of modern civilisation

-- Visiting mysterious cliff top monasteries and traversing along scenic hiking trails in Meteora and central Greece.
+- Visiting mysterious cliff-top monasteries and traversing along scenic hiking trails in Meteora and Central Greece.

 - Lounging on the pristine sandy beaches, and wandering through the narrow streets of quaint old towns on beautiful Greek islands.

 - Discovering forgotten Byzantine settlements in Lakonia and the Peloponnese

 - Falling in love with the charming neighbourhoods of Thessaloniki

 - Conquering scenic hiking trails through Zagorahoria, and Northern Greece

 Many people associate Greece with being a summer travel destination.
 However, the country is a wonderful year-round destination.
 The best time for you to travel will vary depending on your specific interests.